JuliCarracedo/comic-app/APIDOCS.md

 - Auth Token: Required
 - Body required: None

+### Check your liked comics
+- Endpoint: GET `/your_likes`
+- Auth Token: Required
+- Body required: None

-This endpoint will return a message confirming the disliking of the comic if it was possible.
+This endpoint will return a list of all liked comics.